tanghao205/tanghao205.github.io/_pages/projects.md

 </figure>
 [**WineEnthusiast Magazine**](https://www.winemag.com/)

+Life is data.
+Here the machine learning is going to tell the wine's story by doing testers' job.

+I used two popular ML models, *Random Forest* and *Boosting* to build the regression model on the wine score with the data from **Winemag**.

+By recommanding the Pinot Noir from outstanding winery, we can also see testers' preference or inclination.

 # Skin Cancer Diagnosis Learning

 Skin cancer, as the abnormal growth of skin cell, is one of the most common cancer in the US.
 The curing effect to